rmolinamir/with-context-react/README.md

 ## Why use it

-Accessing a React context from within a class component is often times very dull and annoying.
+Accessing a React context from within a class component is often times very dull and annoying, especially when trying to use multiple context and providers.
 This package simplifies the proccess by simply wrapping your component with a function defined as `withContext(...)`, or wrapping your JSX Element Constructors (classes) inside another component defined as `<WithContext ... />`, while only having to pass the context as an argument or prop, respectively. **The context will be sent as a prop defined as `_context` (e.g. `this.props._context`)** - **keep in mind you need to have a context provider present somewhere within your application wrapping these elements**, it is also possible to pass a provider as an argument to `withContext` or as a prop to `<WithContext />`.

 You may also pass a context provider and save yourself some time spent wrapping your app or other components as well, but keep in mind that this will create a new scope for that context - which might be beneficial or detrimental depending on the scenario.
 Either way, I suggest taking a look at the code snippets more more information about this.

+If the intention is **to pass multiple contexts (and providers)**, then you may do so by using the export `withContexts(...)` which works similarly to how `withContext` works while supporting multiple contexts and providers.
+Similarly, `<WithContexts ... />` is a component that passes down the contexts to all wrapped constructors as props (within the first scope level), while also setting up every passed provider as higher order component (HOC), if any.

+---

 ## Install